xiaoyeziji/ide/intl.en-US/User Guide/Data development/Console functions/Structure.md

 # Structure {#concept_arb_4kp_1fb .concept}

-The structure is based on the current Code, which parses the process diagram that runs under SQL, help users quickly review the edited SQL situation, so that it can be easily modified and viewed.
+The structure is based on the current Code, which parses the process diagram that runs under SQL, helps users quickly review the edited SQL situation, so that it can be easily modified and viewed.

 ## Structure {#section_d1y_qkp_1fb .section}